Use ChatGPT as your (almost)free copilot

 - An active MS Azure subscription with credits available (e.g. free monthly credits assigned for within Professional/Enterprise subscription)

-- When creating an OpenAI service in Azure Portal there's a link to waitlist form, fill it, give couple of days for confirmation from MS
+- When creating an OpenAI service in Azure Portal there's a link to the waitlist form, fill it out and give a couple of days for confirmation from MS

 - You have created Azure OpenAI service/endpoint in Azure Portal (https://portal.azure.com)